axil/bokehlab/README.md

 # bokehlab

 Bolehlab is an interactive plotting library with the familiar matplotlib/matlab syntax.
-Built upon an excellent lib `bokeh`.
+Built upon [bokeh](https://bokeh.org/) visualization library.
 Works in both classic jupyter-notebook and JupyterLab.

 ## Installation: